Lefschetz Defect in Families: Lefschetz defect on abelian varieties

 \begin{itemize} \item If \(b\geq 3\), then \(\delta_A(D) =0\). \item If \(b=2\), then \(\delta_A(D) =\rho_B -1 \in \{0, \dots, 3\}\). \item If \(b=1\), meaning \(B\) is an elliptic curve which appears with multiplicity \(k\geq 1\) in the factorization up to isogeny of \(A\), then

 \end{itemize}

-\end{prop} \begin{proof} Note that by the discussion preceeding (\ref{remark alldivisors}), or a posteriori by (\ref{eq another N1 defect}), one has \(\delta_A(D)=\delta_A(2D)\), so up to substituting \(D\) with \(2D\), we may suppose that \(D\) is basepoint-free.
-Set \(C:= \Ker \, \varphi\); \(\varphi\) has connected fibers so \(C\) is a connected abelian subvariety of \(A\).
+\end{prop} \begin{proof} Note that by the discussion preceeding (\ref{remark alldivisors}) one has \(\delta_A(D)=\delta_A(2D)\), so up to substituting \(D\) with \(2D\), we may suppose that \(D\) is basepoint-free.
+This will not pose any problems later on when we try to apply \eqref{eq another N1 defect}, by Remark \ref{rk_thanks_referee}.
+Set \(C:= \Ker \, \varphi\), where \(\varphi\) is the first factor in the Stein factorization of the map associated to \(|D|\), as in the introduction to this Section.
+Then \(\varphi\) has connected fibers, so \(C\) is a connected abelian subvariety of \(A\).
 By the Poincaré splitting theorem, there exists another abelian subvariety \(T\subset A\) and an isogeny \(\mu\colon C\times T \rightarrow A\) fitting in the commutative diagram